pietroalbini/snowflake-css/README.md

 * `pygments-theme`: theme for Pygments code highlights
 * `sidebar`: a simple sidebar, toggleable on mobile
 * `typography`: styling for documents and text
+* `vertical-fill`: fill all the availble vertical space

 ## Building